 Levels Provisions Pure Chocolate Whey Protein

-Cheap protein is like cheap tattoos or mattresses — it’s worth investing in the good shit.
+Cheap protein is like cheap tattoos or mattresses — it’s worth investing in the good stuff.
 If there is a ripped dude and neon iridescent label touting 50 grams of protein, move away quickly and look to Levels Provisions.
 Their Whey Protein is 100% grass-fed and made from clean ingredients, no artificial sweeteners or GMOs, meaning they never bleach their whey.
 Yep, some protein is bleached for goodness sake.
 At a hearty 24 grams per scoop (76 servings per container), the Pure Chocolate flavor has an enjoyable taste, as it’s made with 100-percent pure cold-pressed cacao powder and sweetened with monk fruit extract.
 Plus, get 5.4 grams of BCAAS per serving, which is proven to prompt muscle growth, enhance exercise performance, and lighten fatigue after workouts.

 Tip: If you’re upping protein intake, start also talking a probiotic to ease the toll on your tummy.